Dostonbek1/Software-Design-and-Implementation-Projects/README.md

 # Software Design and Implementation Projects

-This is a collection of the projects that I have worked on in my SD&I course.
+This is a collection of projects that I have worked on in SD&I course.